Leadership Across Difference

 (Robert Putnam and David Campbell from American Grace: How Religion Divides and Unites Us, p.
 72 in ePub; Retrieved on Nov 29, 2021 from https://freakonomics.com/podcast/arthur-brooks/; Retrieved on March 9, 2022 from: https://www.nytimes.com/2022/02/16/opinion/sunday/covid-plague-work-labor.html (M.T.
 Anderson, the author of “Feed” and “Landscape with Invisible Hand”); Heather McGhee from The Sum of Us, p.
 451 in ePub; Arthur Brooks from Love Your Enemies p.
 110 in ePub)

-When the time is right, use your self-understanding to bring different people together for positive change (see “Ethical Analysis”, “Pluralism” and “Values” for ideas about what constitutes positive change).
+When the time is right, use your self-understanding to bring different people together for a better world (see “Ethical Analysis”, “Pluralism” and “Values” for ideas about what constitutes a better w).
 Are you strategic?
 Generate multiple possible options for a positive solution.
 Are you empathetic?
 Use your ability to understand others’ feelings & incorporate them into your ideas & plans.

 Love Self/Others: Cultivate love & compassion towards yourself, expand it to those you care about, to strangers & even to those you actively dislike or see as “enemies.”
 This can help build trust and build bridges across differences.
 To “will the good of the other” can be extremely difficult, but contempt hurts you & can perpetuate a vicious cycle.